mosdef-hub/mosdef_tutorials/README.md

 # MoSDeF: A Molecular Simulation and Design Framework
-MoSDeF consists of a collection of Python packages aimed at facilitating the creation, atom-typing, and simulation of molecular models - with a particular focus on facilitating screening over large structural parameter spaces.
+MoSDeF consists of a collection of Python packages aimed at simplifying the creation, atom-typing, and simulation of complex molecular models - with a particular focus on the use of programmatic routines that allow for screening over large structural parameter spaces and the encapsulation of these routines to facilitate reproducibility.

 MoSDeF is founded around two core Python packages: